Amiramor95/accendoTest_BE/README.md

 ## Step by step to Test API

+1. **Ensure Laravel is installed and running.**

-1. **In the Postman, extend the imported collection 'Software Engineer Technical Test' at the Collections tab.**
+2. **In the Postman, extend the imported collection 'Software Engineer Technical Test' at the Collections tab.**

 3. **Select the desired API to test.**